jiqunl/me/index.md

 If you are interested, please email me at (jiqunliu@ou.edu) with your CV and a brief description of your previous research experiences & current research interests.

 #### Recent News:
+- **Workshop**: We are organizing the IWILDS'25 - The 5th Internation Workshop on Investigating Learning during Web Search at [ACM WSDM 2025](https://www.wsdm-conference.org/2025/).
+Please join us in discussions on future learning in search and AI-enabled chat!
 - Happy to serve as an Associate Editor for [*ACM Transactions on Information Systems*](https://dl.acm.org/journal/tois/editorial-board)!
 - **Award**: Our proposal (with Dr. Yong Ju Jung) titled "Enhancing AI Literacy Through Maker-Based Learning with Generative AI" received Elfreda A. Chatman Research Award from [ASIS&T](https://www.asist.org/am24/) SIG USE in 2024!
 - **Tutorial**: We are organizing a tutorial on *Evaluating Cognitive Biases in Conversational and Generative IIR* at [SIGIR-AP2024](https://www.sigir-ap.org/sigir-ap-2024/).
 Please access our tutorial materials through the ACM SIGIR slack channel: sigir24-searchunderuncertainty-tutorial!